WildernessLabs/Documentation/docs/DevCamp2021/index.md

 # Thanks for an awesome Dev Camp 2021!

-Thanks to everyone who tuned in to our first Dev Camp!
+Thanks to everyone who tuned in to our second annual Dev Camp!
 We had a blast putting this together and sharing all things Meadow.
 We're excited about the future because of the amazing support and the community that's grown around us.

 ## Sessions